iExecBlockchainComputing/documentation-tools/tools/oracle-factory/methods/updateOracle.md

 );
 ```

-Content ID of the Oracle that needs to be updated.
+- ParamSet CID of the Oracle to update.

 ```ts twoslash
 import {